 Need help downloading an eBook?Trying to establish an email, Facebook, Twitter, or other social media account?
 Having trouble with your tablet?
 Get the help you need at the library!
 Thanks to a grant from Dutchess County, the library now offers individualized technology assistance from our resident “teen geek”.
 Call the Pleasant Valley Library at (845)-635-8460 to schedule an appointment, and remember to bring along your device!

 The library has expanded services with a new digital collection website experience just for kids.
 The main MHLS Digital Download Collection now has a separate site to provide a safe and easy browsing experience for kids.

 Libraries recognize the need to provide a safe environment for kids to browse library materials.
 Just as the children’s section of the physical library has its own place, the same experience is now available in the digital collection for kids eBooks and audiobooks.
 Browsing can be done by subject, reading level or interest level.
 Check out the Kid’s eReading Room.

 It’s been mentioned before, but bears repeating.
-The library hosts two book discussion groups monthly.
-The morning group meets at 11 am the third Wednesday of every month and the evening group meets at 7 pm the third Wednesday of every month.
+The Book Discussion Group meets on the Third Wednesday of every month from 7-8 pm.
 Check out our events calendar for a listing of which titles have been picked for discussion.